chhsdata/dataplaybook/index.md

 The Departments can help us identify additional users who may benefit from the Playbook.
 As we build a culture of data, we hope to not only focus on existing data consumers, but expand how staff across Agency utilize data in their day-to-day work.

 ![Leadership, Culture, Environment]({{ site.baseurl }}/assets/images/00_figure03.png "Leadership, Culture, Environment")

+## Five plays for your Department

+Here are five plays designed to help Departments utilize data to inform program and policy development.
+These plays can also be used to navigate CHHS Governance processes.
+Each section features detailed best practices.

+A play contains data strategies, approaches and actions a Department may use to  administer programs and address policy issues.

+1. Define: goals & objectives
+2. Assess: tools & capabilities
+3. Implement: plan & strategy
+4. Evaluate: outcomes & impacts
+5. Share: progress & results

 ## When to use the Playbook